anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 to be true.
 Shutdown and restart would mean a faster preferred election.
 Since Kafka is and highly available setup, one broker being down for a few minutes wouldn't have much effect.

-Thus after a week of rigorous effort, we were able to figure out a viable solution!
+Thus after a week of rigorous effort, we were FINALLY able to figure out a viable solution!

 ### The positives
 The last week of February was THE WEEK where we got to learn a lot about kafka.
 This was also the week, were the whole team